y-sunflower/plotjs/docs/index.md

 <iframe width="700" height="600" src="quickstart7.html" style="border:none;"></iframe>

 This is just a basic overview of things you can do with `plotjs`.
 There is a lot more coming.

+## Appendix

+[^1]: It really is.
+[^2]: To be exact, you can perfectly create interactive charts natively in Matplotlib.
+It requires to use its interactive mode and GUI backends to allow actions like zooming and panning in desktop windows.
+For instance, this differs from Plotly or Altair, which offer richer, browser-based interactivity like tooltips and filtering.
+Matplotlib’s interactivity is more limited and environment-dependent, while Plotly and Altair provide higher-level, web-friendly features.